-This project aims to reassess the history of Italian colonialism in Africa, and the stories commonly told about it, by re-signifying the vast objects, documents and photographs collected by geographer and explorer Luigi Robecchi Bricchetti (1855–1926) and tracing their afterlives.
+This project aims to reassess the history of Italian colonialism in Africa, and the stories commonly told about it, by re-signifying the vast range of objects, documents and photographs collected by geographer and explorer Luigi Robecchi Bricchetti (1855–1926) and tracing their afterlives.
 We will offer new ways of understanding how Italian colonialism came about, by examining the information and objects he collected.
 We will ask how Bricchetti’s travels enhanced knowledge about Africa, facilitating Italy’s subsequent occupation of African territories, and how they created a cultural imaginary of (future) colonies.

 Virtual Exhibition